-James M. Lyons is a mechanical and environmental engineer with over 10 years of experience in building performance and design.
-His technical areas of focus include providing technical support to high performance building programs; R&D on emerging energy technologies in buildings; and codes/standard development and analysis.
+James M. Lyons is a mechanical and environmental engineer with over 18 years of experience in building performance, energy efficient technologies, and program management.
+His areas of focus include providing technical support to high performance building programs; R&D on emerging energy technologies in buildings; and codes/standard development and analysis.

 Mr. Lyons is a registered Professional Engineer in the state of Maryland and is also a member of ASHRAE.
 He holds a Bachelor of Science in mechanical engineering from the University of Virginia and a Master of Science in environmental engineering from Johns Hopkins University.

 Christine Barbour is a senior consultant with 15 years experience in residential energy efficiency.
 She specializes in meeting facilitation, program development and management, strategic marketing and market research.
 Ms. Barbour is currently supporting the U.S. DOE and ORNL in the development and management of the Builders Challenge and the deployment of the EnergySmart Home Scale.
 She was integral to the launch of the initiative by Secretary Bodman at the 2008 International Builders Show.